Glennpedley/CluelessDevOps/README.md

 <p>This is how I am doing the DevOps class homework.
 Starting from totally Dunno Clueless mode, yet again.</p><br>
 First off, to get hands on familiarity with GitHub. <br>Then only go and do the clone lah, commit lah, deploy lah, trigger lah, Actions lah dunno wat shit. <br>
-So I started off by learning how to branch off the main. <br>
+So I started off, after creating a repository, by learning how to branch off the main. <br>
   <p>I created a branch (clone the main), named it (whatever lah) and made changes to it (commit, is like... save my changes) <br>
 I then made a Pull request, which is say hey main, there are some changes I made in this file that I want the main file to now update itself with. <br>
   (I got to do this, cos you know, I dont just DO IT ONE TIME at the main file, but dua kerja, DO TWO TIMES, do at branch then add in Pull request action) <br>